 Top 5 Amsterdam Sights are engrossing.
 Amsterdam is the capital of Netherlands.
 It is famous for its canals, narrow houses with gabled facades and windmills.
-The citizens of Amsterdam are avid cyclists and there are 400 km of cycle paths.
+The citizens of Amsterdam are keen cyclists and there are 400 km of cycle paths.
+Cyclists rule in Amsterdam and great pains have been taken to contain them.

 This is the main train station in Amsterdam.
-It was opened in 1889 and is a national heritage site of Netherlands.
-Amsterdam Centraal is located in the city centre.
+It is of 1889 origin and a national heritage site.
+Amsterdam Centraal is located in the historical centre.
 It is a 10 minute walk to the Royal Palace and Dam Square.
-High-speed trains connect the station to Paris, London, Frankfurt and other European cities.
+Dam Square lies approximately 750 metres (2,500 ft) south of the main transportation hub, Centraal Station.
+High-speed trains connect the station to Paris, London, Rome, Berlin and other European cities.

 Skinny Bridge (Magere Brug)